Great Jones Street

 British first edition published by Deutsch, 1974.

-Paperbacks issued by Pocket, 1974 (cover image), later by Penguin (cover image).
+Paperbacks issued by Pocket, 1974, later by Vintage and Penguin.

 No dedication.